Facebook

 - The error rate is a measure of the state’s accuracy calculating the benefit amount for every household in SNAP.

-- Texas is working to reduce its error rate, but is unlikely to reach the 6% threshold this year.
+- Texas is working hard to reduce its error rate, but the state is unlikely to reach the 6% threshold this year.

 - Texas will not pay the state cost share in future legislative sessions once the error rate is below 6%.

-- The state’s cost share during the 2027 legislative session will likely be $708 million per year or $354 million per year, depending on the state’s error rate.
+- The state’s cost share during the 2027 legislative session will be:

 Additional resources: